oochoa-antevenio/GCDProject/README.md

 The data_summary.txt file includes the tidy data set as requested.
 The CodeBook.md file the description of every variable on the final data set.
-And in the tun_analysis.R every step is describe for a better undertanding of the code.
+And in the run_analysis.R every step is describe for a better undertanding of the code.